Peace River Block News , Friday, November 26, 2004

 ” It wouldn’t be nice to scoop a story that was due to be published in a competitors magazine after they have invested time and money in an idea”, explained Hilary Smyth, deputy editor at Canadian House and Home when she broke the news to Newman.
 “We wouldn’t appreciate it the situation was reversed”.

-“It’s still pretty exciting to be recognized by CHH as well as having a lengthier feature in Canadian Home and Country due out in May or June to kick off next year’s season and, it’s been interesting to reflect on the politics and ethics of publishing.
+“It’s still pretty exciting to be recognized by CHH as well as having a lengthier feature in Canadian Home and Country due out in May or June to kick off next year’s season and, it’s been interesting to reflect on the politics and ethics of the publishing world.
 I do understand where they’re coming from”, Newman said.